John Sorrell (designer): National Saturday Club

 Sorrell is co-founder and trustee of the National Saturday Club, a new charity formed in 2016 to take over the development of the Saturday Clubs from the Sorrell Foundation.

-The Saturday Club network offers young people aged 13–16 the opportunity to study on Saturdays for free.
-Currently there are around 50 Clubs around the UK: Art & Design, Science & Engineering, Fashion & Business, and Writing & Talking.
+The National Saturday Club network offers young people aged 13–16 the opportunity to study on Saturdays for free.
+Currently there are around 127 Clubs around the UK, taking in place in 104 colleges, universities and cultural institutions to study: Art&Design, Craft&Making, Fashion&Business, Film&Screen, Performance&Theatre, Science&Engineering, Society&Change and Writing&Talking.

 London Design Festival and London Design Biennale

-Sorrell is chairman of London Design Festival, which he co-founded in 2003, and co-produces with Ben Evans.
+Sorrell co-founded London Design Festival in 2003, and chaired it until 2023.
 London Design Festival celebrates and promotes London's and the UK's creativity.
-The Festival brings over 400 events to an international audience each September and has become the standard bearer for over 100 design festivals set up in cities around the world since its inception.
-He is president of London Design Biennale, which he co-founded in 2016, and co-produces with Ben Evans.
+The Festival brings a multitude of events to an international audience each September and has become the standard bearer for over 100 design festivals set up in cities around the world since its inception.
+He co-founded the London Design Biennale in 2016, and was its president until 2023.

 This biannual exhibition, staged at Somerset House, invites participating countries and cities to exhibit original design installations in response to a theme.
 Installations are curated by the leading museums and design organisations in the world.

 Other roles

-Sorrell has been a trustee of the Victoria & Albert Museum since 2011, and Chairman of University of the Arts London since 2013.
+Sorrell was a trustee of the Victoria & Albert Museum from 2011 to 2019, and Chairman of University of the Arts London from 2013 to 2018.
 University of the Arts London is Europe's largest specialist arts and design university.

-A UK Business Ambassador since 2009, Sorrell has been appointed by successive Prime Ministers to champion the UK's Creative Industries sector overseas.
+A UK Business Ambassador from 2009 to 2019, Sorrell was appointed by successive Prime Ministers to champion the UK's Creative Industries sector overseas.
 He founded the Creative Industries Federation in 2014 - the independent voice for the UK's creative industries.
 The Creative Industries Federation unites the UK's diverse arts and creative industries to secure the policies and funding needed to further Britain's global success as a cultural powerhouse.
 In April 2017, he stepped down as chair of the Creative Industries Federation.

 Sorrell chaired the UK Design Council from 1994 to 2000 after carrying out a major review, which created a blueprint for the transformation and future strategy for the organisation.
 He was Chair of CABE (Commission for Architecture and the Built Environment) from 2004 to 2009, a Vice-President of the Chartered Society of Designers from 1989 to 1992, and Chairman of the Design Business Association from 1990 to 1992.